vhscom/fetch-inject/README.md

 })
 ```

-### Ordering Dependent Scripts
+### Ordering Script Dependencies

 **Problem:**
-You have several scripts that depend on one another and you want to load them all asynchronously, in parallel, without causing a race condition.
+You have several scripts that depend on one another and you want to load them all asynchronously, in parallel, without causing race conditions.

 **Solution:**
-Pass `fetchInject` to itself as a second argument, forming a recursion:
+Pass `fetchInject` to itself as a second argument, forming a promise recursion:

 ```js
 fetchInject([